jconorgrogan/Informational-Constructivism/README.md

         *   No potential for observers, patterns, or SUR ⇒ No pathway to generating structures like time, space, physical laws, or complexity *from within* S₀.
     *   **Result:** S₀ implies a featureless void incapable of generating complexity or supporting the existence of any analytical process (like the one being performed here).
 It is **foundationally sterile**.

-*   **Conclusion for A:** Absolute sameness (S₀) is logically problematic regarding internal state/representation and structurally sterile, making it incapable of being the foundation for any reality exhibiting complexity, change, or describability.
+*   **Conclusion for A:** Absolute sameness (S₀) is incapable of internal statefulness/representation (posing problems for standard analysis) and structurally sterile, making it incapable of being the foundation for any reality exhibiting complexity, change, or describability via consistent analysis.

 ---